frankho09/Simple-Shop/README.md

 # simple-shop

 ### Website Preview

 [Simple Shop](https://vuetify-simpleshop.netlify.app/)

 ## Project setup

 ```
 npm install
 ```

 ### Compiles and hot-reloads for development

 ```
 npm run serve
 ```

 ### Compiles and minifies for production

 ```
 npm run build
 ```

 ### Lints and fixes files

 ```
 npm run lint
 ```

+---

+## Note on the Payment Page

+The Payment page was developed with the assistance of Cursor.